Doctorate Degree in Medical Sciences.

 Do you have a passion to not only conduct research and publish medical innovations but pursue scientific work as well?
 Then a Doctorate in Medical Sciences is the program for you!

-The full-time doctoral/PhD program in Medical Sciences is 180 ECTS credits and offered in English.
+The full-time, English-language doctoral/PhD program in Medical Sciences is 180 ECTS credits.
 The program focuses on scientific work and completing a dissertation.
 You also learn transferable skills, such as presentation skills and writing scientific studies and papers.

 • Successful completion of all of the courses as outlined in the curriculum